binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang=JavaScript}
     value=" &quot; onmouseover=&quot;alert(2)"

 Now in regards to the code comments in the block of code above titled "Sanitisation using escaping", I mentioned having to double escape character references.
 We were using `XSL` for the `HTML` because we needed to perform transformations before delivering to the browser.
 Because we were sending the strings to the browser, it was easier to single decode the double encoded `HTML` on the service side only.
 Since we were still focused on the client side sanitisation and will soon be shifting our focus in making sure that we cover the server side, we knew we were going to have to create some sanitisation routines for our .NET service.
-Because the routines are likely to be static, we were pretty much just dealing with strings, were we created an extensions class in a new project in a common library we already had.
+Because the routines are likely to be static, we were pretty much just dealing with strings, where we created an extensions class in a new project in a common library we already had.
 This provided the widest use from our sanitisation routines, while allowing us to wrap any existing libraries or parts of them that we wanted to get use of.

 {title="Common.Security.Encoding.Extensions.SingleDecodeDoubleEncodedHtml", linenos=off, lang=C#}
     namespace Common.Security.Encoding {